Low Histamine Diet Plan

 Variety in your diet helps to prevent nutrient deficiencies.
 So, it’s a good idea to work with someone who can help be sure you aren’t too restricted with your foods.

-It has taken a lot of work to get a variety of foods back in my diet.
+And while it has taken some work to get foods back in my diet, I have.

 I can now eat everything on the low histamine foods list!
 I can also eat small amounts of higher histamine foods like firm avocado, a couple squares of dark chocolate, and even a small handful of walnuts.